IPGP/a-simple-spatial-database/README.md

 The web interface shows a map, on which you can display each dataset as a layer.
 When you select data in the map, the results are listed below it, dynamically.

 The idea is to keep it simple: only a basic Linux web server is needed.
 The interface consists in HTML and JavaScript, and GeoJSON files for the database.
-So no PHP, no SQL, etc. Also, to facilitate installation and avoid compatibility issues, the external libraries used in the code are also provided in this repository (in the `external` directory).
+So no PHP, no SQL, etc. Also, to facilitate installation and avoid compatibility issues, the external libraries used in the code are provided in this repository (in the `external` directory).

 A demo is available > [here](http://www.ipgp.fr/~delorme/a-simple-spatial-database) <